Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines: Volitional Multiagent Transition Systems

 A transaction and a transition are structurally identical---both are pairs of configurations---but differ in their role: a transaction is specified over its participants $Q$, the agents whose states are preconditions for the transaction to occur, and says nothing about agents outside $Q$; different transactions may have different sets of participants.
 A transition, by contrast, is over a fixed set of agents $P$, as it is a building block of a transition system over $P$ that consists of transitions over $P$.
 Given a set of transactions, each over its own set of participants, the closure operator induces from them a set of transitions over a fixed~$P$, in which non-participants remain stationary.

 A set of machine transactions $R$ over $S$, each with participants $Q\subseteq P$, defines a multiagent transition system over $S$ and $P$ as follows:

-\begin{definition}[Transactions-Based Multiagent Transition System] Given agents $P \subset \Pi$, states $S$ with initial state $s_0\in S$, and a set of transactions $R$, each $t\in R$ over some $Q\subseteq P$ and $S$, the \temph{transactions-based multiagent transition system} over $P$, $S$, and $R$ is the multiagent transition system $TS= (S^P,\{s_0\}^P,R{\uparrow}P)$ . \end{definition} In other words, one can fully specify a multiagent transition system over $S$ and $P$ simply by providing a set of transactions over $S$, each with participants $Q\subseteq P$.
+\begin{definition}[Transactions-Based Multiagent Transition System] Given agents $P \subset \Pi$, states $S$ with initial state $s_0\in S$, and a set of transactions $R$, each $t\in R$ over some $Q\subseteq P$ and $S$, the \temph{transactions-based multiagent transition system} over $P$, $S$, and $R$ is the multiagent transition system $TS= (S^P,\{s_0\}^P,R{\uparrow}P,\emptyset)$, with $\sim$ the empty partial equivalence, so that no transition belongs to a class and no liveness obligation is imposed. \end{definition} In other words, one can fully specify a multiagent transition system over $S$ and $P$ simply by providing a set of transactions over $S$, each with participants $Q\subseteq P$.

-Similarly, a set $R$ of guarded machine transactions with an equivalence $\sim$ on their underlying machine transactions induces a volitional multiagent transition system:
+Similarly, a set $R$ of volition-guarded machine transactions with an equivalence $\sim$ on their underlying machine transactions induces a volitional multiagent transition system: